Key takeaways:

 Complexity of compliance requirements

-Navigating REPSE certification is not a simple task—it involves meeting several requirements across multiple areas, such as labour laws, tax obligations, and social security contributions.
+Navigating REPSE certification is not a simple task.
+It involves meeting several requirements across multiple areas, such as labour laws, tax obligations, and social security contributions.
 A company must comply with the Mexican Social Security Institute (IMSS) regulations, pay the correct taxes, and provide employee benefits like health insurance and pensions.

 For instance, a business might need help with the complexity of correctly filing taxes while ensuring the social security system covers workers.
 If a company fails to provide proper documentation or misinterprets the legal requirements, it could be penalised, fined, taken to court, and more.